mjc-school/MJC-School/stage #2/module#5 Engineering Best-Practices/Readme.md

  - Using synchronized on an object which is null
  - Chained statements i.e. multiple method calls in a single statement

- There are present best ways to Avoid NullPointerException
+ The ways to avoid NullPointerException:

  1. Use Ternary Operator
 Ternary operator results in the value on the